Professor of Economics

-Manuel Mueller-Frank is an assistant professor in the Department of Economics.
-He earned his Ph.D. and M.A. in economics at Northwestern University and holds an undergraduate degree in economics from the University of Bonn.
+Manuel Mueller-Frank is a Professor in the Department of Economics.
+He earned his Ph.D. and M.A. in economics at Northwestern University, and holds an undergraduate degree in economics from the University of Bonn.

 Prof. Mueller-Frank teaches global economics, managerial economics and cryptocurrency courses in the MiM, MBA, Executive MBA and other executive education programs.

 Prof. Mueller-Frank’s research lies at the intersection between economic theory and mathematics.
 His areas of specialization include game theory, the economics of information and learning dynamics.

 Prof. Mueller-Frank's research is published in leading academic journals such as Econometrica, Review of Economic Studies, Journal of Economic Theory, Theoretical Economics, Mathematics of Operations Research, Operations Research and American Economic Journal: Microeconomics.

 Areas of interest.

 * Economics of Information